First-passage properties of the jump process with a drift. The general case: The model and the main results

 The joint probability distribution $\mathbb{P}[\tau,n\,\vert\,X_0]$ could, in principle, be found by inverting the transform in \eqref{eq:hat(Q)=def}.
 This is, however, a very thorny path and there is little reason to hope that it can be traversed for arbitrary distributions.
-Instead we study the analytic structure of the triple Laplace transform $\hat{Q}(\rho,s\,\vert\,\lambda)$ and obtain the asymptotic results.
-The main caveat is that the parameters $\lambda$, $\rho$ and $s$ originate from the Laplace transforms; hence the representation \eqref{eq:phi^pm=def} is valid for $\lambda>0$, $\rho>0$, and $s\in(0,1)$.
+Instead, we study the analytic structure of the triple Laplace transform $\hat{Q}(\rho,s\,\vert\,\lambda)$ and obtain asymptotic results.
+The main caveat is that the parameters $\lambda$, $\rho$, and $s$ originate from the Laplace transforms; hence the representation \eqref{eq:phi^pm=def} is valid for $\lambda>0$, $\rho>0$, and $s\in(0,1)$.
 However, extracting the asymptotic behavior of the probabilities requires extending this representation to larger domains through proper analytic continuation.

-In the rest of the paper we analyze the representation \eqref{eq:LTQ=generalIvanov}.
-There exists a well-developed theory for the analysis of the analog of this representation for symmetric random walks \cites{CM-05,MCZ-05,ZMC-07,MMS-13,MMS-14,MMS-17,BMS-21b,KVB-23} (see \cite{M-09} for a pedagogical introduction) and symmetric random walks with additional constant drift \cites{MSV-12,MMS-18,BMS-21}.
-In our case, however, the effective random walk is genuinely asymmetric, which makes the analysis significantly more involved and thus partially motivates the present paper.
+In the rest of the paper, we analyze the representation \eqref{eq:LTQ=generalIvanov}.
+A well-developed theory exists for studying the analog of this representation for symmetric random walks \cites{CM-05,MCZ-05,ZMC-07,MMS-13,MMS-14,MMS-17,BMS-21b,KVB-23} (see \cite{M-09} for a pedagogical introduction) and symmetric random walks with additional constant drift \cites{MSV-12,MMS-18,BMS-21}.
+In our case, however, the effective random walk is genuinely asymmetric, which makes the analysis significantly more involved and thus provides one motivation for the present paper.